 - If you need a doctor while you’re abroad, bring a list of local hospitals and doctors to visit in case of an emergency.
 Before your trip, take some time to talk to your insurance provider.

 - This will help you learn about what will be covered, but it’ll also let you know what services will be offered.
 We highly recommend buying medical evacuation and travel health insurance for your travels.

 Pro tip: bring an ID card to let locals know your severe allergies, blood type, or chronic conditions in their language.
 Better yet, phone the Turkish Embassy ahead of time to make sure that you can bring your legal prescriptions into the country.
 Then, if all else fails, obtain refills.

 Visiting Turkey Anytime Soon?

 Are you or your family members planning on visiting Turkey anytime soon?
 Of course, we will be glad to have you.
 But before getting ready for your Turkey trip, it doesn’t hurt to look into the infections and viruses found at your destination.
 If you don’t have the time to research everything yourself, you’ll find what you need to know in our handy guide.

 You can get started by picking up DEET-based insect repellent and citronella candles for your journey.
 Meanwhile, packing antihistamines cream and light-colored clothing is a wise idea too.

-But have no fear -you should be perfectly fine during your trip to Turkey if you avoid crowds and people who are sneezing or coughing without covering their mouths.
+But have no fear -you should be perfectly fine during your trip to Turkey if you avoid crowds and people sneezing or coughing without covering their mouths.
 Also, stay away from shaking hands or touching others for good measure!

 Want to have an unforgettable experience in Turkey?
 Get in touch to book a private tour today!